Eric R. Olson

 In 2013, Chambers USA added Mr. Olson to its rankings "upon the recommendation of sources who are full of praise for his courtroom skills and ability to try cases."
 BTI recognized Mr. Olson as a "Client Service All-Star."
 Law 360 called the less than 100 litigators in the country who made BTI's list the "cream of the crop."
 Super Lawyers identified Mr. Olson as a "Rising Star."

-Mr. Olson recently joined the Board of Trustees of the Legal Aid Foundation of Colorado.
+Mr. Olson serves on the Board of Trustees of the Legal Aid Foundation of Colorado.
 The Legal Aid Foundation promotes equal access to justice by raising funds to provide civil legal services for low-income people in the state of Colorado.

 Cases tried or otherwise taken to judgment